bmr-cymru/stratify/README.md

                         Specify the device to use
-  -b, --bios            Assume thesystem is using BIOS firmware -c, --cleanup         Clean up and unmount a rescue chroot -e, --efi             Assue the system is using EFI firmware -f FS_NAME, --fs-name FS_NAME
+  -b, --bios            Assume thesystem is using BIOS firmware -c, --cleanup         Clean up and unmount a rescue chroot -e, --efi             Assume the system is using EFI firmware --encrypt             Encrypt the Stratis pool with a passphrase -f FS_NAME, --fs-name FS_NAME
                         Set the file system name
   -g, --git             Perform a build from git master branch instead of packages -k KICKSTART, --kickstart KICKSTART
-                        Path to a local kickstart file -m, --mbr             Use MBR disk labels
-  -n, --nopartition     Do not partition disks or create Stratis fs -p POOL_NAME, --pool-name POOL_NAME
+                        Path to a local kickstart file -n, --nopartition     Do not partition disks or create Stratis fs -p POOL_NAME, --pool-name POOL_NAME
                         Set the pool name